-How did you prepare for your interview and admissions assessment?
+How did you prepare for your interviews?

 I was lucky that my school offered each Oxbridge applicant a practice interview with their subject teacher.
 I also did several practice interviews with family and friends, which were really helpful in working out how to take the time to think about a question before I answered it.
 I also found that it helped to speak slightly slower than usual to make sure I was really thinking about what I said and not going off on tangents.
 I also looked over my personal statement and re-familiarised myself with the things I mentioned on it: I looked back over the important parts of books I’d mentioned, and read over my notes from talks etc. I’d been to.

-How did you find the interview?
+How did you find the interviews?

 I think there’s no getting around the fact that applying to any uni is going to be pretty stressful!
 Ultimately, though, I knew that I’d done my best and that whatever happened I’d at least be glad I’d tried.